 - Direct Debit can be used to pay for regular payments of all types - including variable business invoices, software subscriptions, even instalments for a holiday.

-- GoCardless is the UK’s leading Direct Debit provider, processing over £5 billion in payments annually for more than 30,000 organisations including Thomas Cook, The Guardian and HM Government.
+- GoCardless is a leading Direct Debit provider, processing over £5 billion in payments annually for more than 30,000 organisations in the UK, Europe and Australia, including Sage, TripAdvisor and Les Mills.

 2. Explain the benefits